The Fever is proud to be West Georgia’s #1 Rated Studio since 2012!

-Barrett is one of the Administrative Assistant for the Fever Performing Arts.
+Barrett is the Administrative Assistant for the Fever Performing Arts.

-Barrett is one of the Administrative Assistants for the Fever Performing Arts.
+Barrett is the Administrative Assistants for the Fever Performing Arts.
 She is one of the faces you’ll see at the front desk!

 Barrett is currently enrolled at the University of West Georgia pursuing a degree in Early Childhood Education.